To build numbered lists, you normally use the HTML elements

 For each additional category I now proceed accordingly and write the code for hamburgers, hotdogs, etc. following the example of the "pizza code".

-Well, and that it was – ready is the template for an individual and flexible menu list!
+Well, and that it was – ready is the template for an individual and flexible menu card!

 I have put the menu online on a demo site.